 End Module

-When we execute the above visual basic program, we will get the result as shown below.
+When we execute the above visual basic program, we will get the result below.

 Age: 10